Immigration policy of the first Trump administration

-Immigration policy, including illegal immigration to the United States, was a signature issue of former U.S. president Donald Trump's presidential campaign, and his proposed reforms and remarks about this issue generated much publicity.
+Immigration policy, including illegal immigration to the United States, was a signature issue of Donald Trump's 2016 presidential campaign, and his proposed reforms and remarks about this issue generated much publicity.
 Trump has repeatedly said that illegal immigrants are criminals.

 A hallmark promise of his campaign was to build a substantial wall on the United States–Mexico border and to force Mexico to pay for the wall.
 Trump has also expressed support for a variety of "limits on legal immigration and guest-worker visas", including a "pause" on granting green cards, which Trump says will "allow record immigration levels to subside to more moderate historical averages".
 Trump's proposals regarding H-1B visas frequently changed throughout his presidential campaign, but as of late July 2016, he appeared to oppose the H-1B visa program.